Bariand/HTML-CSS_Webpage/README.md

-# Personal_Webpage_Project
+# HTML & CSS Webpage

-Este é um site pessoal que estou criando como um modo de aprender HTML, CSS e JS no processo.
-Não está finalizado e não tenho previsão de quando estará.
+Este é um site criado em HTML e CSS com o objetivo de aprendizado.

 .........................................................................................................................................................................

-This is a website I'm creating for myself so I could learn raw HTML, CSS and JS in the process.
-It is not finished and I have no idea when it will be.
+This is a website made with raw HTML and CSS.
+It was made with learning purposes.